sliwczy/url-shortener/README.md

 ### data design

+   main entity has:
+   - id
+   - url
+   - user email
+   - hashcode

-   main entity has url + user email as a primary key - the reason is that we don't want duplicate url in the db; Also, the same url is tracked per user, because I saw bitly offers some statistics on user traffic on their links; So to enable user to track results of their e.g. marketing campaign and not collide with others we keep it "per user";
+   the reason for this modelling is that we don't want duplicate url in the db; Also, the same url is tracked per user, because I saw bitly offers some statistics on user traffic on their links; So to enable user to track results of their e.g. marketing campaign and not collide with others we keep it "per user";

+   sticking with long id as primary key, it has better performance and long urls are not very well suited for indexing, should we need some; instead
+   I'm going to perform a check before adding a potential duplicate url to the database;

 ### beyond mvp: